Uplup Logo

 Managing Pages

-• Rename: Double-click a page tab to rename it
+• Rename: Click the pencil icon next to a page name to rename it

-• Reorder: Drag page tabs to rearrange order
+• Reorder: Drag pages using the grip handle to rearrange their order

-• Delete: Click the X on a page tab (fields are not deleted)
+• Delete: Click the trash icon to delete a page (fields are not deleted, they move to the previous page)

 Conversational Mode